Ouachita National Scenic Trail - Section Hike

 - Must be 16 years old with parent or guardian.

-Registration is OPEN (maximum of 6): Cancellation policy applies and includes the following notification – individuals who withdraw from this end-to-end hike, once it has begun, receive no refund or credit and are responsible for their own lodging, meals and transportation when not in the field.
+Registration is CLOSED (maximum of 6): Cancellation policy applies and includes the following notification – individuals who withdraw from this end-to-end hike, once it has begun, receive no refund or credit and are responsible for their own lodging, meals and transportation when not in the field.
 Further, the cancelling individual is responsible for any and all costs of lodging and meals of the Trip Leader, or their designee, needed or required because of the individual’s withdrawal.

 This segment hike has a higher non-refundable application fee of $300.